-If you prefer to use MailChimp to send your email marketing campaign, you may know that Omnivore, the abuse-prevention program, will make it difficult to achieve 100% deliverability.
+If you prefer to use MailChimp to send your email marketing campaign, you may know that Omnivore, the abuse-prevention program, will make it challenging to achieve 100% deliverability.

-Below, we will highlight what is Omnivore warning and how it works, types of warnings and what you can do if you receive such warning.
-As well as, we recommend that you follow the guideline below to find out how to prevent it.
+Below, we will highlight what Omnivore warning is and how it works, types of warnings and what you can do if you receive such a warning.
+Also, we recommend that you follow the guideline below to find out how to prevent it.

 If your list contains a high percentage of those spam triggers, you will receive an Omnivore warning.
-In this case, you simply cannot ignore it as it won’t go away until you fix it.
-If you don’t follow MailChimp guidelines, you will no longer be able to send your campaign to that particular list.
+In this case, you simply cannot ignore it as it will not go away until you fix it.
+If you do not follow MailChimp guidelines, you will no longer be able to send your campaign to that particular list.

-Omnivore has been engineered in 2008 with algorithms that will decide the level of risk each email list has.
+Omnivore was engineered in 2008 with algorithms that decide the level of risk that each email list has.
 If the algorithms decide that the percentage is high, MailChimp will not deliver your email campaign.
-One of the biggest disadvantages is the fact that it won’t tell you which email addresses are perceived as high-risk.
-Therefore, you have to figure out yourself where the problem lays.
-You have to fix it fast if you want the campaign to be sent.
+One of the most significant disadvantages is the fact that it will not tell you which email addresses are perceived as high-risk.
+Therefore, you have to figure out where the problem lies.
+You have to fix it quickly if you want your campaign to be sent out.

 Why Is Omnivore a Necessity?

-It’s important to highlight that this program hasn’t been created to be a burden.
-In fact, it has been engineered to help with your sender reputation.
-As mentioned in the (articol intern), having a bad sender reputation can be damaging to your business.
+It is essential to highlight that this program has not been created to be a burden.
+In fact, it has been engineered to help improve your sender reputation.
+As mentioned earlier in this article, having a bad sender reputation can be damaging to your business.
 If you send too many emails that are redeemed as spam, Internet Service Providers will ban you from ever sending an email again.

 How Does It Look Like?